SoloSynth1/gcp-vision-ocr/README.md

 # gcp-vision-ocr

-Containerized app to perform OCR and highlight words on images.
+Containerized flask app to perform OCR and highlight words on images.

 Stores image on Google Cloud Storage and return a signed URL with expiration time.